-Kyra and Tracey have shared the two most common ways for high school leavers to pursue their desired program even though they received a lower than expected ATAR.
+We asked the UQ Admissions team to share with us the two most common ways for high school leavers to pursue their desired program even though they received a lower than expected ATAR.

-enrolling in a program that will accept your child’s ATAR score
+enrolling in a program that will accept your child’s ATAR

 completing a year of study, and then